 Ben Fredericks is a visual artist who works predominantly in moving image, producing artworks that are focused on concerns relating to ethics.
 His work is highly influenced by cinema and narrative structures in storytelling.

 Programme Director London College of Communication

-Dan Bartlett is Programme Director for Moving Image and Digital Arts at London College of Communication.
-As an animation visual development artist Dan aims to explore the duality that exists between fundamental artistic and cinematic principles, and emergent digital technologies.
+Dan Bartlett is Programme Director for Moving Image & Digital Arts at London College of Communication.
+Dan is an animation visual development artist exploring the duality of fundamental artistic principles and emergent digital technologies.

-Darren Emerson is a director, producer and co-founder of London production company East City Films, and its subsidiary VR City.
-Darren is a passionate advocate of VR story-telling, regular contributor to think tanks and workshops and has been invited to speak at VR Labs and conferences around the world.
+Darren Emerson is a director, producer and co-founder of production company East City Films, and its subsidiary VR City.
+He is a passionate advocate of VR story-telling and has been invited to speak at VR Labs and conferences around the world.

 Sam’s credits include being the screenwriter for a Virtual Reality Experience for Ridley Scott Associates / The Viking Planet.
 Before screenwriting, he was a journalist for over a decade – writing for The Guardian and The Telegraph.

 Dinosaur Lover.
 VR Pioneer.
-Award Magnet.
+Awards Magnet.
 Samantha Kingston is Virtual Umbrella’s unstoppable CEO.
 Samantha and her team have been representing and supporting the UK VR industry for the last five years.
-In 2019, Samantha decided to create her first 360 film, Anonymous; to help raise awareness for NACOA – The National Association for Children of Alcoholics.
+Anonymous is her first 360 film.

 In Partnership with London College of Communication

 For the second year running, we are proud to be working in partnership with London College of Communication’s Screen School Programme to bring VR and Immersive experiences to ASFF.
 Screen School goes beyond traditional academic models, designed instead to bring film and television together with the disciplines of games, animation, sound arts and design and live events.